jabbett/abbett.org/_posts/2020-05-26-recipe-challah.md

 1. In a large bowl, whisk together flour, yeast, honey granules, and salt.
 1. In bowl of 6-quart stand mixer, combine eggs, yolks, oil, and water.
 1. Add flour mixture.
 Using dough hook, mix on low speed for 5 minutes.
 Dough should clear the sides, but will stick to the bottom.
-1. Divide dough into 3 equals pieces (about 515 grams each).
+1. Divide dough into 3 equal pieces (about 520 grams each).
 Place each piece in a lightly oiled bowl.
 Cover and let rise until doubled, about 2 hours.
 1. Press dough gently to deflate.
 Let rise another 40&ndash;60 minutes.
 1. With each piece of dough, remove from bowl, divide into 4 pieces, and roll pieces into 10-inch ropes.
 Braid ropes tightly (see below).
 Pinch ends and tuck under to neaten.
 1. Place the 3 braided loaves onto a parchment-lined baking sheet.
-Cover with a towel or plastic wrap and let rise for 45 minutes (until increased by one-third).
+Cover with a damp towel or plastic wrap and let rise for 1 hour (until increased by one-third).
-1. Adjust oven rack to lower-middle and preheat oven to 325°F Convection.
+1. Adjust oven rack to lower-middle and preheat oven to 325°F convection.
 1. Whisk egg white with salt and water.
 Brush egg mixture onto loaves.
 Coat thoroughly with seed topping if using.
 1. Bake 25 minutes.
 Cool on wire rack.